GeoLarryLai/pyTopoComplexity/README.md

  <img src="image/pyTopoComplexity_logo.png" width="30%" height="30%""/>
 </p>

 **pyTopoComplexity** is an open-source Python package designed to measure the topographic complexity (i.e., surface roughness) of land surfaces using digital elevation model (DEM) data.
-This package includes modules for **four** modern methods for measuring topographic complexity in the fields of geology, geomorphology, geography, ecology, and oceanography.
+This package includes modules for **four** modern methods used to measure topographic complexity in the fields of geology, geomorphology, geography, ecology, and oceanography.

 | Modules  | Classes | Method Descriptions |
 | ------------- | ------------- | ------------- |